Silvopasture

 Silvopasture (silva is forest in Latin) is the practice of integrating trees, forage, and the grazing of domesticated animals in a mutually beneficial way.
 It utilizes the principles of managed grazing, and it is one of several distinct forms of agroforestry.
+If done correctly, silvopastures can count as nature-based solutions to climate change.

-Properly managed silvopasture (grazed woodland) can increase overall productivity and long-term income due to the simultaneous production of tree crops, forage, and livestock, and can provide environmental benefits such as carbon sequestration.
-Silvopasture is one of the oldest known forms of agriculture, and has been practiced in many parts of the world for centuries.
-Silvopasture is not the same as unmanaged grazing in woodlands, which has many known negative environmental consequences.
+Properly managed silvopasture (grazed woodland) can increase overall productivity and long-term income due to the simultaneous production of tree crops, forage, and livestock.
+It can provide environmental benefits, and has been practiced in many parts of the world for centuries.